rizsotto/Bear/man/bear.1.md

 : 	Specify output file.
 (Default value provided.)
 The output is not
 	continuously updated, it's done when the build command finished.

+--field-output
+:   Ask to emit the `output` field for each entries in the output file.

 \--use-cc *program*
 :	Hint Bear to classify the given program name as C compiler.